 To begin, choose File > Templates > Organize from the main menu.
-The Template Management window (Figure 34) opens.
+The Template Management dialog box (Figure 28) opens.

 All the actions made by the Commands button in the Template Management window can be made as well by right-clicking on the templates or the folders.